Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 • Social media challenges

-• New communication channels like TikTok
+• Non-traditional communication channels like TikTok

 • Google search ads